Technology and engineering

 Natural resources, an experienced energy sector and a supportive business environment make Scotland a leading destination for renewable energy companies like yours.
 The world's first floating offshore wind farm, operated by Statoil and Masdar, has recently started producing electricity off the coast of Aberdeenshire.
 And, with our universities committed to collaborating on new technologies, Scotland is at the forefront of development in heat technology, onshore and offshore wind and marine energy.

 With annual exports of £4.5 billion, Scotland’s chemical sciences sector has already attracted global companies like FujiFilm, DSM, GlaxoSmithKline, DuPont Tejin Films Dow and Sygenta.
 So, by investing here you’ll be in good company.
-We’re also consistently ranked in the world’s top three locations for chemical sciences research and development in terms of productivity and influence, with around 1000 graduates a year supplementing our talented and experienced workforce.
+We’re also consistently ranked in the world’s top three locations for chemical sciences research and development in terms of productivity and influence.
+Around 1,000 graduates a year supplement our talented and experienced workforce.